Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 Go to the Resource.
 Repeat the test that you have done before.

-**p.s.: Pretty easy to create resources on Azure, right?
+**p.s.: It's pretty easy to create resources on Azure, right?
 But if you are the sort of IT guy that always loves automation, here is the surprise.
-Just click on the button below and it will automatically deploy the VM through the  Azure Portal.**
+Just click on the button below and it will automatically deploy the Function App through the Azure Portal.**

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F101-app-function%2Fazuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-#### Important disclaimer: Azure charges you for the resources you are using, and you don't want to finish all your credits at once, right?
+#### Important disclaimer: Azure charges you for the resources you are using, and you don't want to use all your credits at once, right?
 So, don't forget to stop the Function App at the portal or even delete the Resource Group you have created to avoid unnecessary charges

 ### How to shutdown your resources

 #### Using the portal

-On the portal, go to your Resource Group, if you will not use the Function App anymore, you can just click on the [Delete] Button.
+On the portal, open your Resource Group, if you want to remove the Function App, you can just click on the [Delete] Button.

-You can also just stop the Function App if you want to keep the resource.
+If you would like to just stop the Function App.
 Open the resource and click on Stop.

 ![Screen](./images/off.png)